MSU-PRL/MPS-website/README.md

 # Molecular Plant Sciences Website - Custom Code
-*This repository applies to the <a href="https://mps.natsci.msu.edu/">MPS website</a>, as hosted by the MSU College of Natural Sciences on Mura CMS.
-Although the MPS website has a pre-built design that is visually consistent with all websites within the College, it can contain custom content and styles between the header and footer areas.
-This repository has instructions for using the MPS custom code files.
-Each section below refers to its respective folder in the repository.*

-*Modifying MPS's code requires: 1) some knowledge of programming languages (HTML, CSS, jQuery, and Javascript), 2) knowledge of Mura's back-end and front-end interfaces, 3) a code editor, such as <a href="https://code.visualstudio.com/"> Visual Studio Code</a>, and 4) a compiler, such as <a href="http://koala-app.com/">Koala</a>.*
+*The MPS site is hosted by the MSU College of Natural Sciences on Mura CMS.
+Custom content and styles are allowed between the header and footer areas only.
+Modifying MPS's code requires: 1) some knowledge of HTML, CSS, and Javascript, 2) familiary with Mura CMS back-end and front-end, and 3) a code editor, such as <a href="https://code.visualstudio.com/"> Visual Studio Code</a>.
+Below are instructions on how to modify and publish the code.*
 <hr>

 ## CSS Folder
-The CSS folder contains all custom stylesheets for the MPS website.
-### Instructions to modify code:
+### How to modify CSS:
- * **Custom modifications take place in the mps-2019.scss file, outside of Mura**.
-This is the core MPS custom CSS file.
-It contains variables that allow for control and consistency of custom visual components.
-It requires knowledge of SCSS programming language and a viable code editor, such as <a href="https://code.visualstudio.com/"> Visual Studio Code</a>.
-* **Use an automated compile and minimize system**, as Mura only reads .css files.
-Instructions:
-  1. **mps-2019.scss** file should be automatically compiled into the **mps-2019.css** file on each iteration.
-Live Sass Compiler, a Visual Studio Code extension, is recommended.
-Otherwise, <a href="http://koala-app.com/">Koala</a> is also a good compiler.
-  2. The **mps-2019.css** file should be automatically minimized into the **mps-2019.min.css** file.
-This can be done in code editors such as Visual Studio Code.
+*This section applies **only** to the mps-2020.scss/.css/.min.css files*.
+* **Custom styles are written in the mps-2020.scss file**.
+This is the core styles file, written in SCSS, which allows for consistent design of components.
+* **Compile and minimize the base mps-2020.scss file into mps-2020.min.css**.
-  3. Copy and paste the minimized code from the *mps-2019.min.css** file into Mura's dedicated custom CSS file.
-The dedicated file is found in Mura's File Manager, under *pmsb_User_Assets/File/websiteTheme/mpsCustomCSS.css*.
-Right click **mpsCustomCSS.css**, choose 'Edit,' and paste the code.
-Save your changes.
+* **Copy and paste the code from the minimized file into Mura's dedicated custom CSS file, called  mpsCustomCSS.css**.
+This file is found in Mura's File Manager, under *https://prl.natsci.msu.edu/sites/_pmsb/assets/File/websiteTheme/mpsCustomCSS.css*.
+Right click on it, choose 'Edit', paste the code, and save your changes.
-* **In Mura, do not change the name of the mpsCustomCSS.css file.** Any change will cause the server to not load the custom CSS.
+* **Do not change the name of the mpsCustomCSS.css file in Mura**.
+Otherwise, CSS will not load.
-* **Identical copies of the CSS files in this repository are also found on the PRL server.** Ensure that all versions are up to date.
+* **CSS files in this repository are also found on the MSU-DOE Plant Research Laboratory office server.**

 ## HTML Folder
-The HTML folder contains content used on the MPS website. **Identical copies of these files are also found on the PRL server.
-Ensure that all versions at all locations are up to date.**
-### File listing:
+**Warning:** due to the way Mura's inline editor works, make sure to edit the .html files in an external code editor.
+Front-end editing might break certain features.
+### .html file listing and links to web pages:
-* **mps-homepage-custom.html:** This content is used on the <a href="https://mps.natsci.msu.edu/">MPS homepage</a> in the section right below the hero image.
+* **mps-homepage-custom.html:** <a href="https://mps.natsci.msu.edu/">MPS homepage</a>
-  * Any changes should be made in this file on a viable code editor, such as <a href="https://code.visualstudio.com/"> Visual Studio Code</a>, and not in Mura.
-The reason is that Mura's HTML editor is messy and difficult to work on.
-  * To update the content in Mura, paste the code from this file in the content section in the homepage.
-* **mps-faculty-layout.html:** Contains the markup to add new faculty to the <a href="https://mps.natsci.msu.edu/research-people/faculty/">Faculty</a> page.
-Copy and paste this code into Mura's HTML editor in the 'Content' section when creating a new faculty page in the back-end.
+* **mps-faculty-layout.html:** Markup template for faculty members under the <a href="https://mps.natsci.msu.edu/research-people/faculty/">Faculty</a> or  <a href="https://mps.natsci.msu.edu/research-people/executive-committee/">Executive Committee</a> pages.
+This template exists as a component in Mura called 'Faculty - Summary'.
+* **mps-student-layout.html:** Markup template for students members under the <a href="https://mps.natsci.msu.edu/research-people/students/">Students</a> page.
+This template exists as a component in Mura called 'Students - Summary'.
-* **FoPD-2019.html:** This content is used on the <a href="https://mps.natsci.msu.edu/fopd/"> Fascination of Plants Day</a> page.
+* **FoPD-2019.html:** <a href="https://mps.natsci.msu.edu/fopd/"> Fascination of Plants Day</a>

 ## JS Folder
-The JS folder contains the custom PRL jQuery code.
-### Instructions to modify code:
+### Instructions to modify JS:
-* **Custom modifications take place in the mpsCustomJS.js file,  outside of Mura**.
-This is the core MPS custom JS file.
-It requires knowledge of JS and jQuery programming languages and a viable code editor, such as <a href="https://code.visualstudio.com/"> Visual Studio Code</a>.
+* **Custom JS is written in the mpsCustomJS.js file**.
+This file is found in this repository and the MSU-DOE Plant Research Laboratory office server.
-* **Copy and paste the contents from the MPSCustomJS.js file into Mura's dedicated custom JS file**.
-The dedicated file is found in Mura's back File Manager, under *pmsb_User_Assets/File/websiteTheme/MPSCustomJS.js*.
-Right click **MPSCustomJS.js**, choose 'Edit,' and paste the code.
-Save your changes.
+* **Copy and paste the code into Mura's dedicated custom JS file, also called mpsCustomJS.js**.
+This file is found in Mura's File Manager, under *https://prl.natsci.msu.edu/sites/_pmsb/assets/File/websiteTheme/mpsCustomJS.js*.
+Right click on it, choose 'Edit', paste the code, and save your changes.
-* **In Mura, do not change the name of the MPSCustomJS.js file**.
-Any change will cause the server to not load the custom JS.
+* **Do not change the name of the prlCustomJS.js file in Mura**.
+Otherwise, the JS will not load.
-* **Identical copies of the JS files in this repository are also found on the PRL server.** Ensure that all versions are up to date.